-BIMCO's position on "air pollution" has been approved by the BIMCO Board of Directors.
+BIMCO's position on "air pollution due to sulphur" has been approved by the BIMCO Board of Directors.

 MARPOL Annex VI on Prevention of Air Pollution from ships entered into force in 2006.
 It covers sulphur and particulate matter, nitrogen oxides, ozone depleting substances and the energy efficiency of ships.

 MARPOL Annex VI lowers the limit to 0.50% on the sulphur content in marine fuel oil used in areas outside designated emission control areas from 1 January 2020.
 This will result in a dramatic global shift from residual fuels with maximum 3.50% sulphur to primarily distillate rich blended fuel.

 Studies 1 show that the refineries will not be able to produce sufficient low sulphur fuels for the bunker industry to meet demand from day one.
 Based on BIMCO’s initiative, IMO has tasked a working group to consider how a smooth and effective implementation of the new sulphur limit may be facilitated, as an urgent matter.

 Compliance with the sulphur emission limits and effective uniform enforcement is of critical importance to ensure a level playing field as it will not be possible for compliant ships to compete with non-compliant ships.